The Volleyball For Charity officers are:

 It’s been an amazing experience to partner up with all these amazing volunteers and players, some of whom have participated in the tournament since day one!
 We are so grateful to have had the opportunity to take on this challenge and become a part of the VFC legacy.
 We hope to continue this great tradition for many years to come.

-In the 36 years of fundraising, over 1,589 teams have played in the tournament and over 11,500 people have played volleyball and/or attended the post tournament party.
-It is with great pride that we have donated the proceeds to charitable organizations including Misericordia Homes-Heart of Mercy Village of Chicago, Blue Cap School of Blue Island and Park Lawn School and Activity Center of Oak Lawn.
+In 40 years of fundraising over 1,717 teams have played in the tournament and over 12,600 people have played volleyball and/or attended the after party.
+We are proud to say that we have donated the proceeds to charitable organizations including: Misericordia Homes-Heart of Mercy Village of Chicago, Blue Cap School of Blue Island, Seroma Center, Garden Centre Services and Park Lawn School and Activity Center of Oak Lawn.
 These organizations provide care and services to infants, children, adults and senior citizens with physical and intellectual needs.
-VFC has donated $519,000.00 over the years; and we are extremely proud to say that all money raised has been donated to these great organizations with VFC taking no fees or commissions.
+VFC has donated $536,445.00 over the years and all money raised has been donated to these great organizations with VFC taking no fees or commissions.

 Volleyball for Charity will always be hosted in loving memory of Robbie Allen Clark.
 Please click here for information about Robbie, the Clark Family and the VFC origin story.